 Well that’s it.
 Last night was my first night as a dad alone with our breastfed baby.
 The only reason I make a point of her being breastfed is because I’m obviously lacking something when it comes to breastfeeding.
 And that’s breasts.
 That’s obviously a pretty big deal when you consider that she still wake multiple times in the night to feed.
 It was something that I was seriously apprehensive about, but in the end it wasn’t actually too bad.
 Here she is sound asleep in her next-to-me cot.

-My First Night Alone With the Baby
+Dad’s First Night Alone With a Breastfed Baby

 I knew the evening would go fine.
 Kind of.
 Truth be told, I knew the start of the evening would all go fine.
 My wife went back to work in January and since then I’ve been left with our baby quite a lot.
 My wife is an A&E nurse.
 So when she’s in work she’s literally in work for the full day.
 After doing this for a few months myself and Isabelle are more than happy being in each others company for the full day.
-But the night is very different.
+But the night is VERY different.